 FREQUENTLY ASKED QUESTIONS ABOUT UINTA ACADEMY

 Because we focus on individualized progress through the stages of change, we are less focused on time frames.
 However, we are sensitive to the financial and emotional sacrifices being made by the family.
-We also consider where a girl is going after she leaves Uinta.
-For example, it’s easier for a girl to transition home or to a boarding school between school semesters.
-Our average length of stay is 14 months.
+We also consider where a student is going after they leave Uinta.
+For example, it’s easier for a student to transition home or to a boarding school between school semesters.
+Our average length of stay is 8-12 months.

 A therapeutic boarding school is designed to provide a school environment which includes therapeutic support.
 These schools do not provide the complex and intensive level of clinical services that a residential treatment center provides.
 Although most of our students return home or go off to college, some of our students will step down to a therapeutic boarding school.

 Uinta’s unique individualized academic program can provide accommodations and support for all learning styles and challenges.
 The curriculum and classroom processes are focused on teaching and strengthening students executive functioning skills- organization, prioritizing, starting tasks, paying attention, persevering, memorizing, and managing time- which benefit all students.
 We work with the student’s home school district to maintain the student’s IEP status.

 All of our teachers are endorsed by the Utah State Office of Education as Secondary Teachers in the subject that they teach.
 The majority of our teachers are Masters or Doctorate level and have extensive experience teaching in public and private schools.

 Uinta Academy is a college preparatory school.
 We individualize each student’s curriculum to their needs and goals and challenge those students who are emotionally ready.
 We offer a rigorous course list which includes advanced level classes, AP classes, and six languages.
 All of our classes were written by Ph.D. and Masters level certified teachers.